Nowy Sącz: History

 Nowy Sącz was founded on 8 November 1292 by the Polish and Bohemian ruler Wenceslaus II, on the site of an earlier village named Kamienica.
 The foundation of Nowy Sącz took place due to the efforts of Bishop of Kraków, Paweł of Przemanków, who owned Kamienica.
 Upon request of the bishop, Wenceslaus II granted it Magdeburg rights, making it the only Polish town founded by the Bohemian king.
 Its name was taken from the nearby town of Stary Sącz.
 As early as 1329, the name was spelled Nowy Sandacz.

 In the 14th and 15th century Nowy Sącz emerged as one of the most important economic and cultural centres of this part of the Kingdom of Poland.
 The town benefited from its proximity on the trade route to Hungary due to privileges granted by King Władysław I the Elbow-high, and later his son, Casimir III the Great, for supporting him during the Rebellion of wojt Albert in 1311–1312.
 During these times, the majority of the town's inhabitants were German colonists.
 In the 15th century it produced steel and woollen products, and nearly rivalled Kraków in visual arts.
 In 1329, Nowy Sącz signed a treaty with Kraków, upon which Kraków merchants, on their way to Hungary, had to stop at Nowy Sącz; Nowy Sącz merchants, on their way to Gdańsk, were obliged to stay at Kraków.
 In the mid-14th century, King Casimir the Great built a royal castle here and surrounded the town with a defensive wall.
 Nowy Sącz was the seat of a castellan and a starosta, becoming an important point in the system of defence of the southern border of Poland.
 The town was further elevated in 1448 when Bishop Zbigniew Oleśnicki promoted a local church to the status of a Collegiate.
-Nowy Sącz was a royal city of Poland, administratively located in the Kraków Voivodeship in the Lesser Poland Province of the Polish Crown.
+Nowy Sącz was a royal city of Poland, administratively located in the Kraków Voivodeship in the Lesser Poland Province.

 Nowy Sącz prospered in the Polish Golden Age (16th century).
 It was an important centre of the Protestant Reformation.
 Local leader of the Polish Brethren, Stanisław Farnowski, was very popular among local nobility.
 Good times ended in the 17th century.
 In 1611 a great fire destroyed much of the town, and during the Swedish invasion of Poland, the town was captured by the Swedes (late 1655), who burned and looted it.
 Nowy Sącz was a centre of the rebellion against the invaders.